pachyderm/pachyderm/examples/globalID/README.md

 >![pach_logo](./img/pach_logo.svg) The Global Identifier is available in version **2.0 and higher**.

 ## Intro
-Global ID can be seen as **a common TAG that marks all the commits and jobs created by your data-driven DAG when triggered by an initial change (a put file in a repo, an updated pipeline, a squash commit...)**.
+Global ID can be seen as **a common TAG for all the commits and jobs created by your data-driven DAG when triggered by an initial change (a put file in a repo, an updated pipeline, a squash commit...)**.

-This example will walk you through 3 different user changes (put file, update pipeline edges, update pipeline montage) and illustrate how each of them affects the origin of the resulting commits.
+This example will walk you through 3 different user changes (put file, update pipeline edges, update pipeline montage) and illustrate how each of them affects the `origin` of the resulting commits.
 The example is based on our openCV example.

 ## Getting ready